 What Is Andouille Sausage?

-Andouille, a type of sausage also created in the 16th century, is considered the quintessential Cajun sausage, as it is used for dishes such as gumbo and jambalaya in the South and other parts of the country.
-It was brought to south Louisiana by French immigrants.
+Andouille, a type of sausage also created in the 16th century, is considered the quintessential Cajun sausage.
+In the South and other parts of the country, Cajun chefs will throw it into their jambalaya along with some pork temple, or into a gumbo.
+The sausage was brought to south Louisiana by French immigrants.

 Instead of a red color, the sausage has more of a brownish color with a slight red hue.
 When the sausage is cooked, the outer casing tends to get hard, and when you cut into it after cooking it, you might hear a “snap” or two as it’s being prepared.